tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ...
 {% endhighlight %}

-Using the new magnitude function, add a `Debug.Log` to measure the input:
+Now using this new magnitude function, add a `Debug.Log` to measure and log the input magnitude:

 {% highlight js %}
 ...